 3. Immediately Clean and disinfect surfaces and reusable equipment.

-K. Emergency procedures.
+K. (NEW) Emergency procedures.
 Providers must have a procedure for responding to situations when an immediate emergency medical response is required.
 Staff-Child ratio must be maintained during all medical emergencies.
 Staff Members may be called in as necessary to maintain the required ratio.
 Every Staff Member must be trained to manage an emergency until emergency medical care becomes available.

 Back to: Table of Contents